EdgarOlv/EdgarOlv/README.md

 **FAINOR** - Minicourses Minister and IC Researcher
 *June 2019 so far*

-><p>Student in a Scientific Initiation project, I work specifically with Physics and Computing through experimentation and development of software and hardware systems.
+> Student in a Scientific Initiation project, I work specifically with Physics and Computing through experimentation and development of software and hardware systems.
 > **FPGA and PIC** short course teacher, from the theoretical concepts, to the practice and programming of prototyping boards, thus developing hardware projects.
 > Professor of **Printed Circuit Board** short course, having addressed the theory of PCI boards and project making.
 <br>